microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

 2. Now that you have created the chat completion stored procedure, we need to create a new find_products_chat stored procedure that adds a call to this chat completion endpoint.

     Copy/Paste the below T-SQL Code in a new query window and Run the code:

-    ```SQL-notype
+    ```SQL
     CREATE or ALTER procedure [SalesLT].[find_products_chat]
     @text nvarchar(max),
     @top int = 3,